fungos/blog/content/cr-simple-c-hot-reload.md

 In practice, `cr.h` tries to emulate the debugger here too.
 On windows it will use [structured exception handling][18] to detect some common problems as illegal instruction, access violation and some others.
 In which case, `cr.h` will catch it and try to unload the problematic binary and revert back to the previous working one, effectively doing a rollback.
 Over Linux, the same happens but it is managed using the OS signal handlers.

-All this enables a seamsly development flow that is pleasing to use.
+All this enables a seamless development flow that is pleasing to use.

 #### Problem: State Transfer

-A very common way to keep state between reload is to use the heap and pass pointers to objects so the host can hand it over the next reload.
+A very common way to keep state between reloads is to use the heap and pass pointers to objects so the host can pass it to the next reload.
 This requires that the plugin instances share the same allocator, it may be managed by the host or via a common crt (dynamic crt on MSVC).
 One limitation of this approach is with global and local static states.

 For the first case, using the heap model the user may decide to manage its own states by filling a struct with pointers to objects and handing it over so `cr.h` can hold it between reloads using the `userdata` pointer in the `cr_plugin` context.
 Other than the same allocator being required, care should be taken with destructors called during unload.